 Q: Are ATS Optimisations Enough for a Successful Career Transition?

 A: No, while crucial, ATS optimisations are just the first hurdle.
-Preparation for behavioural and technical interviews (e.g., system design for engineers, case studies for PMs) is equally vital, with 75% of candidates failing at this stage despite ATS pass-through.
+Preparation for behavioural and technical interviews (e.g., system design for engineers, case studies for PMs) is equally vital, with most candidates failing at this stage despite ATS pass-through.

 Ready to build a real interview prep system?